mekaufman/iam/troubleshoot-iam.md

 General problems with using IAM might include needing access to a resource or account to perform a task or identifying the right type of access to assign users in your account to perform specific tasks.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

+## My user can't access a resource from the Resource list page
+{: #troubleshoot-serviceaccess}
+{: troubleshoot}

+A user has an access policy on a specific resource or a service in the account, but they can't access the service from the Resource list page.

+When the user selects the service name, the following error message is displayed:
+{: tsSymptoms}

+`You do not have access to any organizations, spaces, or resource groups in this region.
+Check that you have the apporpriate access with your account owner or administrator.`

+In addition to access to the type of service or specific resource, the user must also have access to the resource group or space that contains the resource.
+To access the resource instance within a specific account, a user must be assigned at least the Viewer role or higher on the resource group itself.
+{: tsCauses}

+1. Go to **Manage** &gt; **Access (IAM)**, and select the user's name from **Users** page.
+2. From the **Access policies** tab, select **Assign access**.
+3. Select **Assign access within a resource group**.
+Then, select a specific resource group if you want to limit the user to view or manage only resources in that resource group, or select **All resource groups**.
+4. Next, select the role that you want the user to have.
+The Viewer role is sufficient to enable the user to access the resource.
+{: tsResolve}

+For more information about what other actions a user can perform with a policy on the resource group itself, see [Assigning access to resource groups and the resources within them](/docs/resources?topic=resources-bp_resourcegroups#assigning_access_rgs).

 ## How do I know what access I am assigned?
 {: #troubleshoot-myaccess}